BRIEF-Olvi Q3 operating profit down at EUR 14.1 million

 * Q3 operating profit 14.1 million euros versus 17.2 million euros year ago

-* Still estimates that the Group's sales volume for 2015 will increase slightly on the previous year

-* Sees now 2015 net sales and operating profit to fall slightly short of 2014

-* Previously estimated 2015 net sales and operating profit to be on a par with 2014 or slightly lower
+* Sees 2015 revenue and operating profit to be on 2014 level or slightly worse

 Source text for Eikon: